dfsp-spirit/haze/README.md

 * nearest neighbor smoothing based on edge distance (e.g., `k`-ring neighborhood of each vertex, with arbitrary `k`)
 * Gaussian smoothing based on geodesic distances on the mesh (geodesic computation is slow for large meshes), WIP
-* re-use of neighborhood data for smoothing several data sets on the same mesh
+* re-use of neighborhood data for smoothing several datasets on the same mesh
-* comes with pre-computed neighborhood data for common meshes used in surface-based neuroimaging (FreeSurfer's fsaverage and fsaverage6) for highest performance
+* comes with pre-computed neighborhood data for meshes commonly used in surface-based neuroimaging (FreeSurfer's fsaverage and fsaverage6)

 ## Usage